adenk2048/Spoodify/README.md

 HOW TO USE:
-1. run these commands in your terminal (python must be installed): pip install pygame pip install mutagen pip install yt-dlp
+1. run these commands in your terminal (python must be installed):
+   "pip install pygame"
+   "pip install mutagen"
+   "pip install yt-dlp"

 2. Run downloader to download every MP3 you need.
 It will probably take a long time.
 3. Create a playlist (example: ABBA.txt). every file should be a .txt file type.